villageenergy/DER-Control/README.md

 ## Sending and receiving MQTT messages to/from representative DER

 The interaction with DER device will happen in SageMaker.
 This code should be added based on appropriate criteria.

+In Kinesis Analytics, the input stream (DERInputStream) should be connected to Incoming stream from DER.
+The Kinesis Analytics OutputStream is connected to SageMaker.
+In case it is changed, the corresponding input for SageMaker should be corrected accordingly.